carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 ## Getting Genomic Data from the NCBI

+The main source of publicly available genomes is NCBI, so to be able to obtain the genomes of *S. agalactiae* that we are missing, we are going to download them from the NCBI using the command-line.
 The NCBI Genome Downloading Scripts provide a shell command that allows users to download genomes from the NCBI.
 This [package](https://github.com/kblin/ncbi-genome-download) is highly useful, it enables to specify queries as much as it is desired.
 It simplifies the process of getting the data directly into the working directory.

+To use the `ncbi-genome-download` package we need to activate the Conda environment where it is installed.
+If you want to know more about Conda and environments visit this [link](https://docs.conda.io/en/latest/).

-Firstly, activate the `ncbi-genome-download` Conda environment.
+Let's activate the `ncbi-genome-download` Conda environment to beggin.
 ~~~
 $ conda activate ncbi-genome-download
 ~~~